Single White Female: Plot

 Disturbed by Hedy's behavior, Allie goes to Graham's apartment to seek advice.
-While Allie tells Graham the truth about Hedy, they are unaware Hedy is listening.
+While she tells him the truth about Hedy, they are unaware that Hedy is listening.
 Hedy sneaks into Graham's apartment and, after Allie leaves, attacks Graham.
 When Sam returns the following night, Hedy goes to his hotel room, impersonates Allie, and performs oral sex on him.
 She begs him to leave Allie alone, but he refuses and insists on telling Allie the truth.
 Furious, Hedy kills him by stabbing him in the eye with her stiletto heel.

-The following morning, Hedy is cleaning the apartment and moving her belongings out; she tells Allie she is about to leave.
+The following morning, Hedy is cleaning the apartment and moving her belongings out.
 Seeing a news report on Sam's death and finding the bloody stilettos, Allie realizes what has happened and tries to leave, but Hedy takes her hostage at gunpoint, explaining that everyone will believe Allie killed Sam.
-She reveals her intention: to destroy Allie's reputation and force her to accept a role as Allie's new "sister".
+She reveals her intention to destroy Allie's reputation and force her to accept a role as Hedy’s new "sister."

-Mitchell discovers his accounting files are being erased by Allie's computer program, and rushes to find Allie.
-He finds her bound and gagged with duct tape, but while he attempts to free Allie, Hedy shoots and kills him.
-She orders Allie to kill herself by swallowing pills, but Allie resists.
+Mitchell discovers that his accounting files are being erased by Allie's computer program and rushes to find Allie.
+He finds her bound and gagged with duct tape, but while he attempts to free her, Hedy shoots and kills him.
+She orders Allie to kill herself by swallowing pills, but Allie resists and fights back while trying to flee Graham's apartment.
 Graham regains consciousness and attacks Hedy before collapsing.
 Hedy shoots Allie in the shoulder, chases her, and seemingly strangles her to death in the elevator.
-Hedy plans to dispose of the body in the basement incinerator, but Allie, having faked her death, tricks Hedy with a decoy before fatally stabbing her; Hedy calmly dies in her arms.
+She plans to dispose of the body in the basement incinerator, but Allie, having faked her death, tricks Hedy with a decoy before fatally stabbing her; Hedy collapses at Allie's feet and dies.
 In an epilogue, Allie narrates that she has finally moved on.
 She forgives Hedy for killing Sam and tries to forgive herself for the death of Hedy.